nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 #### Module

-Once we're done with the above steps, we have to provide the `AuthorResolver` somewhere (list it as a `provider` in some module, for dependency injection).
+Once we're done with the above steps, we have declaratively specified all the information needed by the `GraphQLModule` to generate a resolver map.
+The `GraphQLModule` uses reflection to introspect the meta data provided via the decorators, and transforms classes into the correct resolver map automatically.

+The only other thing you need to take care of is to **provide** (i.e., list as a `provider` in some module) the resolver class(es) (`AuthorResolver`), and importing the module (`AuthorsModule`) somewhere, so Nest will be able to utilize it.

 For example, we can do this in an `AuthorsModule`, which can also provide other services needed in this context.
+Be sure to import `AuthorsModule` somewhere (e.g., in the root module, or some other module imported by the root module).

 ```typescript
 @Module({